meri-imperiumi/handbook/docs/checklists/04_after_sailing.md

 - [ ] Set instruments on sleep mode and deploy covers
 - [ ] Remove [[navigation#Cockpit chartplotter|chartplotter tablet]]
 - [ ] Open diesel heater exhaust cover
+- [ ] Remove safety knives if in a harbour

 ## Inside the vessel